 DSEE is Sony’s workaround to upscale lossy audio to high resolution.
 The WF-1000xm3 has DSEE HX and the WF-1000XM4 has the upgraded, DSEE Extreme.
 The difference is hard to notice for most people, but DSEE is helpful for lossy streaming in either case.
 It uses an algorithm to contextually predict and add missing frequencies to lossy audio files.

 The Achilles’ heel of any true wireless earphone is its battery life.
 Batteries have come a long way, but constant recharging is always going to reduce lifespan, which is why besides convenience it’s good to have a long-lasting battery onboard.
-The WF-1000XM3 worked for 4 hours, 46 minutes in our testing, and the new WF-1000XM4 managed 7 hours, 43 minutes.
+The WF-1000XM3 works for 4 hours, 46 minutes in our testing, and the new WF-1000XM4 manages 7 hours, 43 minutes.

 Does the Sony WF-1000XM4 or Sony WF-1000XM3 sound better?

-At a glance, the frequency responses of the Sony WF-1000XM3 and XM4 are somewhat similar, with a bass boost and a highest decibel peak around 2kHz to 3kHz.
+At a glance, the frequency responses of the Sony WF-1000XM3 and XM4 are somewhat similar, with a bass boost and mids that are relatively quiet compared to the bass.
 The Sony WF-1000XM4 more drastically tapers down in volume in the upper registers than the XM3.
-This de-emphasized treble response can make it difficult for you to hear higher-pitched harmonics.
+This under-emphasized treble response can make it difficult for you to hear higher-pitched harmonics.

-The Sony WF-1000XM3, however, has a different problem in that the amplified bass notes can mask the more de-emphasized midrange.
+The Sony WF-1000XM3, however, has a different problem in that the amplified bass notes can mask the more under-emphasized 400-2000Hz range.
 Again, making it hard to hear vocals and popular string instruments like the acoustic guitar.
+Otherwise, the highs more closely follow our target curve.
 Though imperfect, these are generally consumer-friendly frequency responses, but they’re also not set in stone.

 Using the Sony Headphones Connect you can adjust your EQ to suit your tastes.
 On the WF-1000XM4 you can even use our house frequency response curve as a guide: turn down the lower mids and bass a touch so they don’t mask treble notes.
 If you’re spending the money, you might as well use the app’s feature to improve on the template.